From Beginners to the more advanced - join us to learn Japanese with the experts

 Learning a new language is one of the most rewarding activities you can do.
 Not only does it open up new possibilities for travel and employment, but it can lead to new insights into cultures from all over the world.

 Learning a language is enjoyable too, with new friendships formed at our classes bringing together people from a wide variety of backgrounds with a shared interest in the language you are studying.

 With our expert tutors on hand to guide you, you will soon find yourself developing new language skills that will open up a world of possibilities.

-This course for absolute beginners is mainly focused on the “survival level” of conversation and the basic grammar necessary for that level, together with the introduction to Japanese customs and life in Japan.
+This 20-week Beginners course is mainly focused on the “survival level” of conversation and the basic grammar necessary for that level, together with the introduction to Japanese customs and life in Japan.
 The first set of Japanese scripts, called Hiragana, is gradually taught so that students can expect to be able to read and write Hiragana script by the end of the course.

 We emphasise communicative skills, using role play, pair work and conversation practice.
 Some homework may be set.
 Although not compulsory, it may be advisable to do some work at home.

 This 20-week Post-Beginners course aims to extend and consolidate the language skills of students who have successfully completed the Beginners course, or equivalent, and have acquired a basic knowledge of Japanese grammar and are able to read and write Hiragana scripts.